Important Information about COVID-19 and The Food Bank

 - To avoid service contamination, The Food Bank is adopting infection control practices following CDC guidelines.

-- We are offering guidance on best practices to our member agencies (local food pantries and meal sites) as this public health crisis unfolds.
+- We are offering guidance on best practices to our members (local food pantries and meal sites) as this public health crisis unfolds.

 Important information about COVID -19